 Proper Sealing Methods

 Storing food in mylar bags requires proper sealing to prevent air and moisture from seeping in.
-Remove oxygen from the filled bags by throwing in an oxygen absorbing packets.
-Another way is to remove the carbon dioxide from the bags using dry ice.
-With this method put some dry ice on the top of the food and don't seal it right away.
+They're intended for use in vacuum sealer machines, which remove air from the packaging and seal the bag all in one operation.
+Alternatively you can remove oxygen from the filled bags by throwing in oxygen absorbing packet, or drive oxygen from the bags by dropping in dry ice.
+To use the latter method, put some dry ice on the top of the food and don't seal it right away.
 Wait for the dry ice to evaporate completely and then seal the bag.
 About 1 to 2 ounces of dry ice is all you need for each bag.

 Proper Storing Methods